Does life insurance cover the coronavirus (COVID-19)?

 A: As long as you were honest in the application process about health, travel and pre-existing conditions, yes, term life insurance policies sold by Haven Life cover death from the coronavirus.

-Q: Can I get coverage if I recently traveled to or plan to travel to China, Italy or other affected regions?
+Q: Can I get coverage if I recently traveled to or plan to travel internationally?

 A: Underwriting guidelines as a result of COVID-19 are evolving.
-For individuals who are applying for our MassMutual-issued policies, there may be additional questions in the underwriting process about international travel and potential waiting periods for a decision as a result of travel.
+For individuals who are applying for our MassMutual-issued policies, there may be additional questions in the underwriting process about international travel and potential waiting periods for a decision as a result.

 If you would like specific questions answered regarding your travel plans and if there will be a waiting period, our customer success team is happy to assist.